MACRS Depreciation Calculator + MACRS Tables and How To Use

 Under MACRS, you can deduct higher depreciation during the first few years of the asset’s life, thus receiving your tax benefit sooner than with straight-line depreciation.

-MACRS is an accelerated depreciated method that allows taxpayers to receive the tax benefit of purchasing assets faster than using straight-line depreciation.
+MACRS, an accelerated depreciation method, allows taxpayers to receive the tax benefit of purchasing assets faster than using straight-line depreciation.
 By providing accelerated tax benefits, lawmakers hope that taxpayers will invest more in assets.

 Calculating depreciation can be a tricky business.
 For some business owners, depreciation calculations will come naturally.
-But if you still feel a little lost, you’re not alone.
-For many business owners, it makes sense to just trust a professional accountant to take care of depreciation and other small business bookkeeping needs.
+If you still feel a little lost, you’re not alone.
+For many, it makes sense to trust a professional accountant to take care of depreciation and other small business bookkeeping needs.